 How To Find Cheap Flights

-General tips & tricks
+General tips & tricks for finding a cheap flight

 Cross the ocean as cheaply as possible.
 If you want to get the cheapest flights possible, focus on getting the cheapest fares across the ocean, even if it’s not from your home airport or to your ultimate destination.
 Two itineraries are frequently cheaper than one.
 Plus you can stay and explore the city as long or as short as you like.